hellt/vrnetlab/README.md

 ## What is this fork about?
 At [containerlab](https://containerlab.srlinux.dev) we needed to have [a way to run virtual routers](https://containerlab.srlinux.dev/manual/vrnetlab/) alongside the containerized Network Operating Systems.

-Vrnetlab provides a perfect machinery to package most-common routing VMs in the container packaging.
+Vrnetlab provides perfect machinery to package most-common routing VMs in the container packaging.
 What upstream vrnetlab doesn't do, though, is creating datapath between the VMs in a "container-native" way.

-Vrnetlab relies on a separate VM (vr-xcon) to stitch sockets exposed on each container and that doesn't play well with the regular ways of interconnecting container workloads.
+Vrnetlab relies on a separate VM ([vr-xcon](https://github.com/vrnetlab/vrnetlab/tree/master/vr-xcon)) to stitch sockets exposed on each container and that doesn't play well with the regular ways of interconnecting container workloads.

 This fork adds additional option for `launch.py` script of the supported VMs called `connection-mode`.
 This option allows to choose the way vrnetlab will create datapath for the launched VMs.